Track every batch from start to finish.

 Nineteen calculators.
 Always one tap away.

 Mashpad ships with a full Tools tab — and every stage screen surfaces the calculators relevant to where you are, so you don't have to go hunting mid-run.
-Organized into six categories, searchable, and favorite-able.
+Six categories, searchable, with favorites for the ones you keep coming back to.

 • Mash